w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 between parachains.
 Only the the sending parachain can open a channel.

-In order to open a channel, the sending parachain must send an opening request (`ChOpenRequest`) to the relay chain.
+In order to open a channel, the sending parachain must send an opening request to the relay chain.
 The request is a construct containing the following fields:

+`ChOpenRequest`:

 - `sender: int`: the ParaId of the sending parachain.
 - `recipient: int`: the ParaId of the receiving parachain.